Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 3. Project Structure: Modules, Gradle, Manifest

-4. Kotlin Basics You Need for Android
+5. Kotlin Basics You Actually Need

 // Common UI state pattern (conceptual)